cw-roy/security_plus_quizzer/README.md

 This will:

-- Load questions from `questions.txt`
+- Load questions from `questions.json`
 - Prompt for the number of questions you want to answer
 - Save scores to `scores.json`